Sewerbird/sewerbird.github.io/_src/posts/202205212340_Edventures_Player_Guide.md

 Here are the rules for character generation in this campaign.

 - Create a human character using the Custom Lineage rule from Tasha's.
 Small size allowed.
-- Any classes are allowed
+- Any classes are allowed.
 - If you are a caster, make sure to read the 'Notes about Magic' section of this guide.
-- If you are a divine caster, choose a god from the Kyahidan Pantheon.
+- If you are a divine caster, choose a god from the Kyahidan Pantheon: available gods are listed in this guide.
 - Any background is allowed.
 Some backgrounds give languages: available ones are listed in this guide.
-- Gain starting equipment as normal.
+- Gain starting equipment as indicated in the PHB via your class and background.
 - Available resources are the Player's Handbook, Xanathar's Guide, and Tasha's Cauldron.

 ## Notes About Magic